cedeber/concise-rust-book/src/ch01-06-collections.md

 The type `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V`.

+> Each key can only have one value associated with it at a time.

 ```rust
 use std::collections::HashMap;